InvasiveH8ter/NASDM/README.md

 ## Dependencies
 You will need to install Anaconda (Conda) and to create a Google Earth Engine Developers account to use this pipeline.

+* Download and Install anaconda commandline terminal: https://www.anaconda.com/products/distribution
+* Next download and store the scripts and background shapefile from this GitHub on your local drive.

 * Create a Google Earth Engine (GEE) account:
 * visit https://code.earthengine.google.com/register